WebAssembly/wasi-filesystem/wasi-filesystem.wit.md

 /// Synchronize the data of a file to disk.
 ///
 /// Note: This is similar to `fdatasync` in POSIX.
+///
+/// This function succeeds with no effect if the file descriptor is not
+/// opened for writing.
 datasync: func() -> result<_, errno>
 ```